jackfoxy/urQL/docs/02-ddl-database.md

 ## Remarks
 This command mutates the state of the Obelisk agent.

 The command only succeeds when no populated tables exist in the database, unless `FORCE` is specified.
+It removes the row from the view `sys.sys.databases`.

 ## Produced Metadata
-DELETE row from `sys.sys.databases`.
+Schema timestamp (labelled 'system time')
+Content timestamp (labelled 'data time')

 ## Exceptions
-`<database>` does not exist.
+`<database>` does not exist
-`<database>` has populated tables and FORCE was not specified.
+`<database>` has populated tables and `FORCE` was not specified